 A child can decide which parent to live with within New Mexico at 14 years old.
 After that, a judge considers the child's wishes more seriously and can pick which parent they would rather live by at that age.

-How Do You Get Full Custody Of Your Child In New Mexico?
+How to Get Full Custody In New Mexico

-To arrange a legal consultation with one of our Albuquerque family law lawyers, call (505) 544-5126 or contact us online today.
+To arrange a legal consultation with one of our Albuquerque child custody lawyers, call (505) 544-5126 or contact us online today.

 New Mexico shares commonalities with many other states in deciding legal and physical custody.